I Got the COVID-19 Vaccine – Now What?

 While masking and social distancing are important, vaccinating a large number of people is the only way this virus will get under control.
 The ultimate goal in ending this pandemic is by vaccinating as many individuals as possible against COVID-19.

-Visit us online to learn more about the COVID-19 vaccine, or get COVID-19-related information about what to do if you get sick or need to be tested.
+Learn more about the COVID-19 vaccine, including where you can find a vaccination site, or get COVID-19-related information about what to do if you get sick or need to be tested.